linz/linz-lds-bde-schema/doc/property-and-ownership-simplified-tables-data-dictionary.md

-prime_surname     | varchar(100)  | If this owner is an individual, the surname of the owner is stored here, otherwise this should be blank. prime_other_names | varchar(100)  | If this owner is an individual, the given name(s) of the owner are stored here, otherwise this should be blank. corporate_name    | varchar(250)  | If this owner is a corporation, the name of the corporation is stored here, otherwise this should be blank. name_suffix       | varchar(6)    | If this owner is an individual, the name_suffix of the proprietor is stored here; otherwise this should be blank e.g. Junior, 'senior, Second, Third.
+prime_surname     | varchar(100)  | If this owner is an individual, the surname of the owner is stored here, otherwise this should be blank. prime_other_names | varchar(100)  | If this owner is an individual, the given name(s) of the owner are stored here, otherwise this should be blank. corporate_name    | varchar(250)  | If this owner is a corporation, the name of the corporation is stored here, otherwise this should be blank. name_suffix       | varchar(6)    | If this owner is an individual, the name_suffix of the owner is stored here; otherwise this should be blank e.g. Junior, 'senior, Second, Third.

 ### Relationships